code-review-checklists/java-concurrency/README.md

  ](#check-non-blocking-code)
  - [Can use immutable POJO + compare-and-swap operations to simplify non-blocking code?
  ](#swap-state-atomically)
+ - [Boundaries of non-blocking or benignly racy code are identified by WARNING comments?
+ ](#non-blocking-warning)

 Threads and Executors
  - [Thread is named?](#name-threads)